Locally normal subgroups of totally disconnected groups. Part I: General theory: The centraliser lattice and weakly decomposable actions

-\begin{rem}Each element $\alpha$ of the centraliser lattice has a canonical `global' representative, namely $\QC_G(\alpha^\bot)$.
-This subgroup contains all locally normal representatives of $\alpha$, and is itself closed but not necessarily compact. \end{rem}
+Let $(G,U)$ be a locally C-stable Hecke pair such that $\QZ(G)=1$.
+Then each element $\alpha$ of the centraliser lattice has a canonical `global' representative, namely $\QC_G(\alpha^\bot)$.
+This subgroup is the unique largest locally normal representative of $\alpha$.
+If $(G,U)$ is \tdlc, then $\QC_G(\alpha^\bot)$ is closed, but not necessarily compact.

+We can consider the set $\mcL = \{\QC_G(\alpha) \mid \alpha \in \lnorm(G,U)\}$, ordered by inclusion, as the \defbold{global centraliser lattice} of $(G,U)$.
+As a Boolean algebra, it is $G$-equivariantly isomorphic to $\lcent(G,U)$.
+The elements of $\mcL$ also have a more direct characterisation using Theorem~\ref{thm:locallyCstable}, as follows: